Black Butterfly Moon

 The moon names in the poem refer to Native American names

 of the months of the year.
-The names, in order starting with

 Black Butterfly Moon, come from the Cherokee, Kiowa, Creek,